Abu52/Advance-Image-Processing/README.md

 # Advance-Image-Processing
-This repository contains different projects on advance image processing
+This repository contains different projects on advance image processing.